SammyShaw/SammyShaw.github.io/_posts/2024-10-10-Prime-Programming.md

 functions, it requires some understanding of control flow, basic algorithms, and optimization.

-Although I’m not the first to demonstrate this problem (you can google it), the demo here serves as a benchmark in my beginning programming journey.
+Although I’m not the first to demonstrate this problem, the demo here serves as a benchmark in my beginning programming journey.
 Honestly, this problem gave me a headache for weeks.
 When I did figure it out, I learned that my “simple” method was inefficient in terms of computing time.
 The optimal method - the Sieve of